You may be subject to a tax penalty if you are uninsured in 2014. Read for complete details on how tax penalty works for the uninsured.

 1 (As published by the IRS: http://www.irs.gov/uac/ACA-Individual-Shared-Responsibility-Provision-Calculating-the-Payment)2 (As projected by the Tax Policy Center: http://taxpolicycenter.org/taxfacts/acacalculator.cfm)

 If you don’t qualify for an exemption to the Affordable Care Act’s mandate to purchase qualifying health coverage, then you will be subject to a tax penalty.
-The tax penalties go into effect in 2014, and if you’re uninsured for more than three consecutive months in 2014, you may incur a penalty that would be applied when you file your 2014 income tax return.
+The tax penalty is still in effect as of 2017.

-The tax penalty is phased-in over a three year period.
+The tax penalty was phased-in over a three year period.